shyiko/docker-vm/readme.md

   WORKAROUND: Settings -> View Network Connections -> Ethernet N -> Details... -> select "Internet Protocol Version 4 (TCP/IPv4)" -> Properties -> set "IP address" to 192.168.42.1.
   Try vagrant up again.

+* C:\Users\USER\docker-vm>vagrant up
+  The guest machine entered an invalid state while waiting for it to boot.
+Valid states are 'starting, running'.
+The machine is in the 'poweroff' state.
+Please verify everything is configured properly and try again.

+  WORKAROUND: Start VirtualBox, select VM named docker-vm... and click 'Start'.
+If you get an error similar to 'Failed to open a session for the virtual machine docker-vm... .
+VT-x is not available.
+(VERR_VMX_NO_VMX).' then [turn Hyper-V off](http://www.hanselman.com/blog/SwitchEasilyBetweenVirtualBoxAndHyperVWithABCDEditBootEntryInWindows81.aspx).

 * C:\Users\USER\docker-vm>vagrant ssh
   `ssh` executable not found in any directories in the %PATH% variable.
 Is an